 The Hon Thomas Kean presents the Medallion for Service to the Nation to The Hon Ash Carter t the US Pilgrims 115th Annual Meeting on May 11th 2018, Ash Carter was presented with the Pilgrims of the United States Medallion for Service to the Nation.
 He was US Secretary of Defence (2015-2017).
 For over 35 years, Ash Carter has used his experience in national security, technology and innovation to defend the United States.
+Staff, serving in the latter post until 2010, a longer period than any of his predecessors since Lord Mountbatten.
+He was the guest of Honour at a reception held at the Racquet and Tennis Club at April 9th 2019.
 Save mailing costs and the environment If you have received a hard copy of this newsletter but would be content to receive it electronically, please contact the office.
-The Pilgrims Secretary: Mrs Amy Thompson sec@pilgrimsociety.org Mailing address:
+The Pilgrims Secretary: Mrs Amy Thompson

+Newsletter Editor: Christopher Robson

+sec@pilgrimsociety.org

+Mailing address: